 First Time Home Buyer?
 (Part 1)

 Buying your first home can be terrifying.
 You aren't sure where to start, you aren't sure what to look for, and you aren't sure what the next steps may be.
-We sat down with our friend Lacey, real estate investor and first time homebuyer, to discuss what to know before you buy a home.
+We sat down with our friend Lacey, real estate investor and first-time homebuyer, to discuss what to know before you buy a home.
 She told us that there are some preliminary steps to decide if home buying is right for you.
-She stated many people think it's the right time to buy but there are many factors that may not make that true.
-She gave us 5 factors to be aware of before buying:
+She stated many people think it's the right time to buy, but many factors may not make that true.
+She gave us 5 elements to be aware of before buying:

 1. Price-to-Rent Ratio

 Price-to-rent is how expensive it is to buy a home compared to renting.
-Many cities have an extremely hot real estate market currently and it may make more sense to rent than to buy.
-This all depends on where you live.
-Also, Lacey notes, as a rule of thumb that you should plan to be in a home more than 5 years so that buying is a good financial decision with all the fees associated.
+Many cities have a hot real estate market currently, and it may make more sense to rent than to buy.
+It all depends on where you live.
+Also, Lacey notes, as a rule of thumb that you should plan to be in a home more than five years so that buying is a good financial decision with all the fees associated.
 Here's how you find out if you should rent versus buy: